 - The novel Glory Road by Robert A. Heinlein has horse-analogues with eight legs, on an alien planet.
 They are used as draft animals.

-- In Anne McCaffrey's Freedom series, there are "loo-cows" that have six legs in order to constantly pound the ground at night and keep the monsters that live underground at bay.
+- In Anne McCaffrey's Catteni series, there are "loo-cows" that have six legs in order to constantly pound the ground at night and keep the monsters that live underground at bay.

 - There's a six-legged cat, among other things, in The Dark Tower.
 These animals are called "muties", which is presumably slang for mutant.
 Later on it's revealed that they are indeed descended from mutated four-legged cats.

 - Thallonian riding beasts in Star Trek: New Frontier.
 Quite possibly, all Thallonian vertebrates (the Thallonians themselves aren't native to Thallon, so their four-limbed humanoid shape doesn't have to fit in).

 - Xandri Corelel: Every vertebrate on Karrckchak follows a hexapodal body plan, resulting in six-legged land animals, birds with four wings, and a creature that resembles a deer, except that its "antlers" can function as tentacles.

 - Catwings stars four cats born with wings on their back.